resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 https://wiki.rc.nectar.org.au/wiki/Image_Catalog

 Have a look at it.
-What operating system do you think our RStudio server is based on?
+What operating system do you think our Drupal server is based on?

 **Choices**